Mathematics (MATH)

 Advisory: Students who have taken MATH-312RT Rings may only take MATH-311 Abstract Algebra: Groups and Rings with instructor permission.

-Notes: This course will satisfy the MATH-311 requirement for the mathematics major.
+Notes: This course will satisfy the MATH-311 requirement for the Mathematics major.

 MATH-319 Topics in Algebra